Aspherical lens : a complete guide

 What is an aspherical lens ?

-An aspherical lenses can be defined as a non spherical lens with at least a one optical face that can be defined following below conical equation.
+An aspherical lens can be defined as a non spherical lens with at least a one optical face that can be defined following below conical equation.

 Z stands for the surface (SAG) of the lens